Organised crime in India: 1940s–1980s

-Haji Mastan, originally known as Mastan Haider Mirza, was a Bombay-based Tamil Muslim mobster who became the first celebrity gangster in the city of Bombay.
-Born in 1926 in a Tamil family in Pannaikulam, near Ramanathapuram, Tamil Nadu, At age 8, moved to Bombay with his father.
-The father-son duo ran a small cycle repair shop in Crawford market.
-10 years later, in 1944, Mastan joined the Bombay docks as a porter and from there entered organised crime.
+Haji Mastan, originally known as Mastan Haider Mirza, was a Bombay-based Tamil mobster who became the first celebrity gangster in the city of Bombay (now Mumbai).
+Born in 1926 in a Tamil family in Pannaikulam, near Ramanathapuram, Tamil Nadu.
+At age 8, he moved to Bombay with his father.
+The father–son duo ran a small cycle repair shop in Crawford market.
+Ten years later, in 1944, Mastan joined the Bombay docks as a porter and from there entered organised crime.
 He worked in association with Karim Lala and by the 1960s became a rich man.
-He amassed millions from smuggling gold, silver, and electronic goods, and expanded his clout in the film industry by investing his money with directors and studios, in film production in Bollywood.
+He amassed millions from smuggling gold, silver, and electronic goods and expanded his clout in the film industry by investing his money with directors and studios in Bollywood film production.
 As Mastan's influence in Bollywood grew, he began to produce films himself and was a well-known producer.

-Varadarajan Mudaliar (born Varadarajan Mudaliar), popularly known as Vardha Bhai, was a Bombay-based ethnic Tamil Hindu mafia mobster.
+Varadarajan Mudaliar, popularly known as Vardha Bhai, was a Bombay-based ethnic Tamil mobster.
 He came to be known as Vardhabhai, operated from the early 1960s to 1980, and was accorded equal clout to Haji Mastan and Karim Lala.
 Starting off as a porter, he had his first brush with the crime world when he began selling illicit liquor.
 He commanded much respect within the Tamil community and ran a parallel justice system where his verdict was the final law of the land and binding in areas such as Dharavi and Matunga, which are believed to have a large presence of Tamils.
-The Tamil mob boss, in tandem with Haji Mastan, ventured into stealing dock cargo.
+Mudaliar, in tandem with Haji Mastan, ventured into stealing dock cargo.
 He later diversified into contract killings and the narcotics trade.
 He enjoyed a successful stint in the 1970s controlling the criminal operations in the east and north-central Bombay.
 Karim Lala commanded south and central Bombay, and the majority of smuggling and illegal construction financing was Haji Mastan's domain.